 Any of these stories are a great reason to select a Mirage engineered hardwood flooring.. and that is besides the fact that it looks beautiful and installs with just about finger tip pressure.

-- Available in all the same woods and colour choices as the classic line as well as a number of exotic species, thus whatever decorating decisions you make on the main floor, they can be carried into the basement
+- Available in all the same woods and colour choices as the classic line, thus whatever decorating decisions you make on the main floor, they can be carried into the basement

 - Can be glued or nailed.

 Specialty Products that use the wide plank format: